 In practice, it is demanding, not to mention difficult, to assess climate risk in our portfolio companies.
 Reporting on climate risk and other sustainability issues is little regulated, and the quality varies considerably.
-Many companies lack a systematic approach to reporting on sustainability, concludes The Governance Group in its latest analysis of the 100 largest companies on Oslo Børs (the Oslo stock exchange).
+Many companies lack a systematic approach to reporting on sustainability, the Governance Group concluded in its previous analysis of the 100 largest companies on Oslo Børs (the Oslo stock exchange).
+In their latest analysis, however, they write that many companies have improved their reporting on sustainability.